Leon Jakirović: Club career

-league debut in a 3-2 win over Slaven Belupo on 18 May 2024.
-He made his debut in the UEFA Champions League on 29 January 2025 in a 2-1 win against AC Milan.
+league debut in a 3–2 win over Slaven Belupo on 18 May 2024.
+He made his debut in the UEFA Champions League on 29 January 2025 in a 2–1 win against AC Milan.

+On 26 January 2026, Jakirović joined Serie A side Inter Milan on a permanent basis and was assigned to the club's reserve team.

+International career

+Jakirović represented Croatia at the 2025 FIFA U-17 World Cup, where they were eliminated in the Round of 32.

 Personal life

 He is the son of the Bosnian footballer and manager Sergej Jakirović.
 His grandfather, Enver, was also a professional footballer.